F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   routeGroupDefinitions was added in CFE version 1.5.0.
+   The property ``routeGroupDefinitions`` was added in CFE version 1.5.0.

-Or if using the Discovery via Tag option, tag the route tables containing the routes you want to manage.
+Alternatively, if you are using the Discovery via Tag option, tag the route tables containing the routes you want to manage.

 1. Create a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.